pysogge/auto-py-docker-db-maker/README.md

 make reimage
 ```

-d.
+e.
 Clean Up (wipe the persistent storage)
 ```
 #starts the container
 make clean
 ```

-e.
+f.
 Log into the Database
 ```
 Open a application like Postico to log into your database with the credentials from the config file, e.g.: